londoncryptoday/2020/README.md

 ![London Crypto Day Logo](img/londoncrypto-logo.jpg)

-## Announcement: London Crypto Day Postponed
+## Announcement: London Crypto Day 2020 ~~Postponed~~ Canceled

-**The London Crypto Day will not take place on April 3rd, 2020 due to the Covid-19 outbreak.
-We are currently working on finding an alternative date for fall 2020 and announce it here as soon as it has been decided.**
+* 09.03.20: The London Crypto Day will not take place on April 3rd, 2020 due to the Covid-19 outbreak.
+We are currently working on finding an alternative date for fall 2020 and announce it here as soon as it has been decided.
+* 03.06.20: Due to the continued unpredictable nature of the current situation, we are sad to announce that we decided to cancel the London Crypto Day 2020.
+This is of course not the end of the LCD conference series and we will try to be back next year.
+Stay tuned!

 ## What?